 I answered the questions on this Quartz article.
 Here’s that first question on Risk Diversification again:

-<insert sarcasm> Oh yes… That’s what poor people do.
-They take their spare rupees and throw them into single stocks on the stock market. <end sarcasm>
+Because, you know, this is clearly what people everywhere do.
+They take their spare rupees and throw them into single stocks on the stock market.

 Here’s the next one on Compound Interest:

 Counter-question: if you don’t use banks, because you don’t meet eligibility criteria, is it really a statement of your financial ‘illiteracy’ that you don’t quite understand compound interest?